id0Sch/cart-sharing/README.md

 Allows you to simply share your 10bis orders with others nearby requires extension + express server.

+## constraints
-this was created in a one-day hackathon and the code reflects that fact :)
+1. this was created in a one-day hackathon and the code reflects that fact :)
+2. the creator of the cart should be the one to actually order.
+3. the creator of the cart should have order permissions for all peers that join the order

 ## Installation

 server: `npm install -g 10cartsharing`